-Important Note: This API is being deprecated and will no longer be supported in the next major release of DSP/BIOS.
+Important: This API is being deprecated and will no longer be supported in the next major release of DSP/BIOS.
 We recommend that you use the SIO module instead.
-The PIP module is still supported in DSP/BIOS 5.32 and will be supported in any patch releases or minor enhancements to DSP/BIOS 5.32.

-Syntax num = PIP_getReaderNumFrames(pipe); Parameters PIP_Handle pipe; / pip object handle / Return Value Uns num; / number of filled frames to be read / Reentrant yes Description PIP_getReaderNumFrames is a C function that returns the value of the readerNumFrames element of a pipe object. ttempts to read from a pipe it should call ames to ensure at least one full frame is available.
-Example See the exar mple for Pl P_getReaderAddr, page 2-275.
+num = PIP_getReaderNumFrames(pipe);

+PIP_Handle pipe; / pip object handle / Return Value Uns num; / number of filled frames to be read /

+PIP_getReaderNumFrames is a C function that returns the value of the readerNumFrames element of a pipe object.

+Before a function attempts to read from a pipe it should call PIP_getReaderNumFrames to ensure at least one full frame is available.